English at Stringer

 Each of our units in KS3 is designed to include at least one of the text types stated, as well as develop and enhance both writing and speaking skills.

 There are strong and persuasive arguments about the limitations of the National Curriculum.
 Whilst meeting the requirements of the curriculum, there is a need to emphasise the multicultural nature of English-speaking literature, its interconnectedness with the world, and how to develop a pedagogy that more properly interweaves the contribution of diverse voices to the canon as a body of legitimate knowledge.
 This flexibility is much more difficult at GCSE level, which has a crowded, narrowly focused, specification allowing almost no opportunity for such aims.
 The rigid curriculum requirements provide limited opportunity to make links to an explicit BAME history of literature, but our teachers look for opportunities to mitigate this absence.
+Our KS3 curriculum has been majorly altered in recent years to reflect a much more diverse cultural background to English, with a number of writers such as Maya Angelou, Grace Nichols and Alice Walker appearing as key components of our curriculum.
 Changing some GCSE texts to include more diverse voices is being discussed within the department, but the workload and cost are significant barriers.